losizm/scamper/README.md

 message types.

 ### Building Requests
-An `HttpRequest` can be created using one of the factory methods defined in its companion object.
+An `HttpRequest` can be created using a factory method defined in its companion object.
 Or you can start with a `RequestMethod` and use builder methods to further define the request.

 ```scala
 import scamper.Implicits.stringToUri